projectsveltos/sveltos/docs/events/addon_event_deployment.md

       - creates a new ConfigMap in the *projectsveltos* namespace, whose content is derived from ConfigMap the EventTrigger instance references, and instantiated using information coming the resource in the managed cluster (Service instance with label sveltos:fv);

       - creates a ClusterProfile.

+### Template-based EventSourceName

+The field `EventSourceName` can be expressed as template and dynamically generate them using cluster information.
+This allows for easier management and reduces redundancy.

+Available cluster information :

+- cluster namespace: use `.Cluster.metadata.namespace`
+- cluster name: `.Cluster.metadata.name`
+- cluster type: `.Cluster.kind`

 ### EventSource CollectResources setting